Find Affordable College Courses

 Our calculations use out-of-state tuition and fees in our nationwide and regional rankings.
 Average in-state tuition and fees are used for our statewide rankings.

-Our analysis found North Dakota State University - Main Campus to be the best value school for architecture and related services students who want to pursue a degree in the United States.
-North Dakota State University is a large public school located in the midsize city of Fargo.
+Our 2023 rankings named North Dakota State University - Main Campus the best value school in the United States for architecture and related services students.
+North Dakota State University is a fairly large public school located in the medium-sized city of Fargo.

-The average tuition and fees for an out-of-state undergraduate student at North Dakota State University are $14,876 a year.
+Out-of-state tuition fees for undergraduate students at North Dakota State University are $14,876 per year.
 On average, architecture and related services graduates from North Dakota State University take out $25,000 in student loans while working on their degree.

 Read full report on Architecture & Related Services at North Dakota State University - Main Campus